 According to a large truck crash study by the FMCSA, fatal truck accidents occur more commonly in rural areas (61%) than urban, as well as on interstate highways (27%).
 Nighttime is a dangerous time for trucking accidents, making up 37% of all fatal accidents and 23% of injury crashes.
 The vast majority of trucking accidents (84% of fatal and 88% of nonfatal) took place on weekdays.
 The first harmful event in most trucking accidents was “collision with a vehicle in transport.”

 You’re not just a number at Knapp & Roberts.
 You’re a real person with real injuries and losses.
 We’ll treat your trucking accident claim with the care it deserves.
 Understanding how often, when, and why these crashes happen, however, can help you prevent them in the future.
 It can also help you see that you’re not alone.
 You aren’t the first trucking accident victim and you unfortunately won’t be the last.
-Work with attorneys with experience handling these types of claims for your best chance at success.
+Our Phoenix truck accident attorneys have years of experience handling these types of claims.

-One of the main reasons hiring a lawyer is so important in trucking accident injury claims is to level the playing field between you and a major trucking company or corporation.
+One of the main reasons hiring a truck accident lawyer is so important in trucking accident injury claims is to level the playing field between you and a major trucking company or corporation.
 Trucking companies in Arizona have the means to hire top representation to defend them against civil lawsuits from crash victims.
 They have ample resources to spend on fighting allegations and litigation.
-Retain a Knapp & Roberts attorney to represent you if you want to have a fighting chance against a major company’s insurer.
+Retain a Phoenix truck accident attorney from Knapp & Roberts to represent you if you want to have a fighting chance against a major company’s insurer.

 You don’t want to go up against large companies alone.
 Soon after a trucking crash, you’ll hear from someone called the insurance claims adjuster, who has the insurance company’s best interests at heart.
 His or her job is to convince you to say yes to a fast (and often low) settlement offer.
 The adjuster could take advantage of you or deceive you into agreeing to an unfair settlement if you don’t know what to expect from the conversation.
 Instead of negotiating your settlement on your own, trust the lawyers at Knapp & Roberts.
 We’ll put years of experience to work for you.